OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 The gateway directly invokes `receiveMessage`, and only does so with valid messages.
 The receiver MUST assume that a message is valid if the caller is a known gateway.

-The event `MessageExecuted` must be emitted by the gateway before invoking `receiveMessage`.

 #### Passive Mode

 The gateway does not directly invoke `receiveMessage`, but provides a means to validate messages.
 The receiver allows any party to invoke `receiveMessage`, but if the caller is not a known gateway it MUST validate the message with one before accepting it.